dheesch/Electron-Hosts-Updater/README.md

 ### Requirements
-- [ ] as a user, I can see a list of all entries in my host files
+- [x] as a user, I can see a list of all entries in my host files
-- [ ] as a user, I can click a button to delete an entry
+- [x] as a user, I can click a button to delete an entry
 - [ ] as a user, I can edit an existing entry
-- [ ] as a user, I can create a new entry
+- [x] as a user, I can create a new entry
 - [ ] as a user, I can add a comment that will appear before the hosts entry
-- [ ] as a user, my deleted entries will be saved for later use
+- [x] as a user, my deleted entries will be saved for later use
-- [ ] as a user, I can see previous entries
+- [x] as a user, I can see previous entries
-- [ ] as a user, I can restore previous entries that were deleted
+- [x ] as a user, I can restore previous entries that were deleted